* MSCI Asia ex-Japan ekes out minor gains amid holidays

 By Wayne Cole

-SYDNEY, April 29 (Reuters) - Asian shares crept ahead on Monday, while the dollar lost ground to the yen as markets hunkered down for a busy week for economic data and central bank policy meetings in the euro zone and United States.
+SYDNEY, April 29 (Reuters) - Asian shares inched ahead while the dollar lost ground as investors counted on easy money from central banks in the euro zone and United States to offset the risk of further disappointment from global economic data.

-Activity was sparse with Japanese markets closed for a holiday and China off until Thursday.
-The MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.2 percent, but off a six-week high touched on Friday.
+Activity was sporadic with Japanese markets closed for a holiday and China off until Thursday.
+The MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.26 percent, but off a six-week high touched on Friday.

-South Korean shares were flat, while Australia’s market added 0.5 percent thanks to ongoing strength in banking stocks.
+Singapore’s share market added 0.2 percent, while Australia’s market added 0.5 percent thanks to ongoing strength in banking stocks.
+South Korean shares were a fraction softer as was the Hang Seng Index.

 While recent disappointing growth data from the U.S., China and the euro zone has undermined commodity markets and pushed down bond yields, it has had limited impact on global equities.